-Registration for labs will be "first come, first serve" so it is strongly advised to register early.
-Web-registration lab section assignments are tentative, students who will need to resolve conflicts with their lab assignment should come to the Chemistry/Biochemistry table at the registration meeting at 11 am, Saturday.
+Registration for labs will be "first come, first serve" so be advised to register early.
+Web-registration lab section assignments are tentative, students who will need to resolve conflicts with their lab assignment should come to the Chemistry/Biochemistry table at the follow-up registration meeting Saturday at 11 am.

 Prerequisites: Students must be sure that they have fulfilled any pre-requisites for courses they wish to take, or obtained the permission of the instructor.

 Auditing: New students should NOT audit in their first semester.
-See the catalogue for other rules on auditing.
+See the catalog for other rules on auditing.

 Music 48: Sign up for Music 48 at the Music Department after classes start (not on the Green form or an Add form).